Utba ibn Rabi'a: Family

-Utbah's father was Rabi'ah ibn Abd Shams and his mother was Atiqa bint Abdul Uzza from Banu Amir ibn Luay.
+Utbah's father was Rabi'a ibn Abd Shams and his mother was Atiqa bint Abdul Uzza from Banu Amir ibn Luay.
 He also had a brother named Shaybah ibn Rabi'ah.
 His mother was Suhayl ibn Amr's sister.
 Later on, Utbah's son, Abu Hudhayfa married Suhayl's daughter, Sahla, who bore him a son named Muhammad ibn Abi Hudhayfa and with whom he adopted Salim Mawla Abu Hudhayfa as a son, thefore making them the grandchildren of both Utbah ibn Rabi'ah and his stepmother's father, Suhayl ibn Amr.
+His children were; Abu Hudhayfa ibn Utbah, al-Walid ibn Utbah, Hind bint Utbah.

 Death

 Utbah was killed in the battle of Badr, as narrated in the hadith collection of Sunan Abi Dawud.
 In it, Ali ibn Abi Talib is quoted saying: